48 Hour Turnaround Time From Consultation to Filing

 If your mark is approved, it will go on a 30 day “publication” period, in which time any third party can file an opposition to your mark.
 If none arrives, your mark is clear for final registration.
 This typically marks the end of the trademark application process, and you’ll have the best trademark protection based on where you mark falls on the spectrum of distinctiveness—far more than mere common law would provide.

-From start to finish, official trademark registration with the USPTO usually takes 8 to 10 months, considering there are no modification requests.
+From start to finish, most official trademark registration service with the USPTO usually takes 8 to 10 months, given there are no modification requests.